ttres/web-demo-wiki/Home.md

 We use ElastiCache to resolve the session sharing issue between multiple web servers.
 In the ElastiCache console, launch an ElastiCache cluster with Memcached (just 1 single node is enough) and obtain the endpoint information.
 Please make sure that the security group being used on the ElastiCache cluster allows inbound connection from your EC2 instance.

-In PHP, you can use either the php-memcached or the php-memcache module to handle sessions.
+In PHP, you can use either the php-memcached, php-memcache, or php-redis module to handle sessions.
+In this step, you only need to practise one of the following three options.

-**(1) Using php-memcached**
+**(Option 1) Using php-memcached**

 On the web server, install the php-memcached module: